Strategic Initiatives

 The OER Work Group was co-chaired by Marilyn Billings, Head, Scholarly Communications, University of Massachusetts Amherst and Susan Tashjian, Coordinator of Instructional Technology, Northern Essex Community College, who led a team of 21 individuals—comprised of librarians, faculty, administrators, students, and external representatives—from the UMass System, state universities, and community colleges.
 Their work resulted in a Final OER Report & Recommendations.
 Among those ten recommendations was the creation of a statewide OER Advisory Council and an OER Statewide Coordinator.

 As a result of the October 2019 BHE vote, Dr. Robert J. Awkward from the DHE was designated the OER Statewide Coordinator and the statewide OER Advisory Council was convened, consisting of one representative from each of the 29 public institutions.
 The advisory council serves to expand OER use on campuses and to provide advice and counsel for OER implementation throughout Massachusetts.
 The statewide OER Advisory Council and the OER Statewide Coordinator will be responsible for implementing the short-term recommendations of the OER Work Group and developing plans, after conducting additional research, for how to implement the mid and long-term recommendations.
+The OER Advisory Council is co-chaired by Millie Gonzalez, Dean of Library, Framingham State University and Susan Tashjian, Coordinator of Instructional Technology, Northern Essex Community College.

 Members